jonesdevelopment/sonar-api/SECURITY.md

 ## Supported Versions

-Only the latest version will receive security updates.
+Only the latest version will receive (security) updates.

-Old or vulnerable version will be deleted from BuiltByBit.
+Old or vulnerable versions will be deleted from BuiltByBit.

 | Version | Supported          |
 | ------- | ------------------ |